Best Saffron for Biryani

 Biryani recipe: Indian Saffron rice recipe

-Biryanis are also categorized based on the region: Lucknowi or Awadhi biryani, Hyderabadi Biryani, Kolkata biryani, Dindigul biryani, Memoni biryani, Thalassery biryani, Malabar Biryani, and Ambur biryani.
+Biryanis are categorized based on the region: Lucknowi or Awadhi biryani, Hyderabadi Biryani, Kolkata biryani, Dindigul biryani, Memoni biryani, Thalassery biryani, Malabar Biryani, and Ambur biryani.

 We bring you the recipe for chicken biryani cooked dum pukht style.